-The accounting discount rate was reduced from 7.65% to 7.15% during the measurement period ended June 30, 2017.
+The accounting discount rate remained at 7.15% during the measurement period ended June 30, 2018.
 Deferred inflows of resources for changes of assumptions represents the unamortized portion of the changes of assumptions related to prior period measurement periods.

 Discount Rate